Cortes205/Distance-Around-the-World/README.md

 * Maven
 * Java

-To run this program, use the command:
+To run this program, use the commands:

 ```sh
 mvn compile
 ```

-then

 ```sh
 mvn package
 ```

-and finally,

 ```sh
 java -jar target/Distance-Around-the-World-0.1.0.jar
 ```

+The first two commands will build the program and save it in a folder named *"target"*.
+They will also create a file named *"dependency-reduced-pom.xml"* in the root of the project.

+The last command will execute the correct jar file to run the program.

 ### Runtime
+******To be written once the program is fully functional***

 ## About This Project